jonstacks/fibonacci/README.md

 # fibonacci

-A Django Project with RESTful API to get the fibonacci numbers
+A Django Project with RESTful API to get the fibonacci numbers.

+**Note**: Only tested on Python 3

 ## API